 Opening up your business to online scrutiny feels like under-dressing for harsh winter weather – you’re not always prepared for the bitterness, and it can sting.

 Your business is both your passion and livelihood, something you’ve worked hard to create.
 The thought of a customer having anything but a positive experience with your brand seems bad enough.
-It’s even more daunting when the customer can easily post a scathing review where others prospective clients are sure to see it.
+It’s even more daunting when the customer can easily post a scathing review where other prospective clients are sure to see it.

 But if you position yourself to not only manage but also leverage customer reviews, it will build trust for your business, provide what essentially amounts to free word-of-mouth marketing, and help you gain a clear view of your brand from the outside.